vogelito/glacierprotocol/_docs/setup/create-app-usb.md

 ---
 title: Create App USBs
-description: Learn how to prepare your USB drives for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to prepare your USB drives for CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 ---

 We will prepare two (2) "Quarantined App USB"